 The diagnosis of Brugada syndrome is based on a thorough clinical evaluation, a complete medical and family history that may include a family history of sudden cardiac death, and a specialized test known as an electrocardiogram (ECG of EKG) that records electrical activity of the heart and may reveal abnormal electrical patterns.
 Physicians may use specific drugs (sodium channel blockers) that provoke characteristic EKG features of Brugada syndrome.

-Molecular genetic (DNA) testing is available for mutations in all eight genes to confirm the diagnosis but only about 20-25% of affected individuals have an identifiable gene mutation.
-Sequence analysis of the SCN5A gene is the first step in making a molecular genetic diagnosis because mutations in this gene are the most common cause of Brugada syndrome.
+Molecular genetic (DNA) testing is available for mutations in all genes to confirm the diagnosis but only about 30-35% of affected individuals have an identifiable gene mutation after a comprehensive genetic test.
+Sequence analysis of the SCN5A gene is the first step in making a molecular genetic diagnosis because mutations in this gene are the most common cause of Brugada syndrome (nearly 25%).

 Clinical Testing and Work-Up

 An electrocardiogram is recommended to determine the extent of disease in those affected.
 An electrophysiologic study may be used to assess risk of sudden cardiac death.

 No cure for Brugada syndrome exists, so far.
 Individuals at a high risk of ventricular fibrillation are treated with an implantable cardioverter defibrillator (ICD).
 This device detects the abnormal heartbeat automatically and selectively delivers an electrical impulse to the heart restoring normally rhythm.